Tips to Effectively Structure a Non-Disclosure Agreement

 Avoid Generic Templates & Ensure Further Protection

 With a plethora of NDA’s found on the internet, it is important to realize that using these templates as loose guidelines than copying them verbatim is your best bet.
 While there are many options that could be close to what your business is looking for, it is best to format the NDA in a way that makes sense for your specific purpose.
 A generic NDA can be misinterpreted and lead to a discrepancy in what is understood by the parties involved, leading to possible loopholes and miscommunication that could be detrimental to the relationship.
 Though an NDA is one of the most common contracts that signifies the privacy of information, it is not always enough- a trademark or patent gives a company further protection and reinforces additional legal protection if the NDA is breached.
 Additional measures to ensure privacy should be taken regardless of how detailed an NDA is to give a company the most security.
+Smart and secure CLM software can help you draft and sign NDAs in under 5 minutes.

 This blog post on NDAs provided by ContractWorks, part of SecureDocs, Inc. is intended for informational purposes only and is not updated regularly.
 Please note that SecureDocs, Inc. is not engaged in rendering legal, accounting, or other professional services or advice, and any content provided is not intended to be a substitute for legal advice.